Building Safety Act summary

 Building Safety Manager

 The Accountable Person is responsible for appointing a competent Building Safety Manager, though the Accountable Person can take on this role itself if it demonstrates sufficient competence and organisational capability.
 Following public consultation, the Government has clarified that the occupation-stage obligations for higher-risk buildings will sit with the Accountable Person.
 However, the Building Safety Manager role will have specified duties for the day-to-day management of fire and structural safety in higher-risk buildings.
-Building Safety Managers who fail to meet their duties under the Bill will commit an offence, though this will be punishable by a fine rather than prison.
+Building Safety Managers who fail to meet their duties under the Act will commit an offence, though this will be punishable by a fine rather than prison.
 The Regulator will be empowered to order the removal or replacement of a Building Safety Manager.

-The Bill places obligations on Accountable Persons to engage pro-actively with residents in higher-risk buildings, including the creation and updating of a Residents’ Engagement Strategy, and establishing an internal complaints process.
+The Act places obligations on Accountable Persons to engage pro-actively with residents in higher-risk buildings, including the creation and updating of a Residents’ Engagement Strategy, and establishing an internal complaints process.
 Residents will also be able to escalate concerns about risks to building safety to the Regulator.

 Amendments to the Building Industry